Remote-Stream/psyber/README.md

  or

  - Use local audio model to generate new samples for you e.g. `musicgen('90s drum beat heavy 120 bpm', 'drum2')
+ - Use it in your code like a normal instrument: Sampler('drum2.gen')
 ```